symfony/symfony-docs/cookbook/frontend/assetic_php.rst

 It's very important to maintain the ``~1.0`` version constraint for the ``jsqueeze`` dependency because the most recent stable version is not compatible with Assetic.

-Organizing Your Web Asset Files
+Organizing your Web Asset Files
 -------------------------------

-This example shows the very common scenario of using the Bootstrap framework, the jQuery library, the FontAwesome icon fonts and some regular CSS and JavaScript application files (called ``main.css`` and ``main.js``).
+This example shows the common scenario of using the Bootstrap framework, the jQuery library, the FontAwesome icon fonts and some regular CSS and JavaScript application files (called ``main.css`` and ``main.js``).
 The recommended directory structure for this set-up is the following: